Why do some Locks smell bad?

 ✔ Complete drying

-✔ A suitable routine
+✔ An adapted routine

-Odors aren’t inevitable.
+Odors are not inevitable.

 Frequently Asked Questions (FAQ)

-Do locs inevitably smell over time?
+Do Locks necessarily smell over time?

-No. Well-maintained locs should not smell bad.
+No. Well-maintained Locks should not smell bad.

-Why does the smell come back despite washing?
+Why does the smell return despite washing?

 No. In most cases, the problem is reversible.